Q. ABOUT THE SHOP

 When will my order ship?

-We ship orders every Tuesday (orders placed Saturday-Monday) and Saturday (orders placed Tuesday-Friday).
+I ship every Tuesday (orders placed Saturday-Monday) and Saturday (orders placed Tuesday-Friday).

-You will receive reassuring email updates all along the way, starting immediately after you place your order.
-Then you’ll receive an email with tracking information and updates when your artwork has been placed in the mail.
+You will receive reassuring email updates all along the way, including an email with tracking information and updates when your artwork has been placed in the mail.

 If you have any questions about your order, please don’t hesitate to contact me.
-Art buying should be fun and exciting and we want that for you, ya know?
+Art buying should be fun and exciting and I want that for you, ya know?

 Do you accept returns?